 - This is a great time to organize your POC lists and departments (although we can always add more)

-- Provide your Handshake Partnership Manager with the number of domain spaces you’d like available for these on-campus employment profiles
+- Provide Handshake Support with the number of domain spaces you’d like available for these on-campus employment profiles

 - If you have 100 departments, we will open 100 domain spaces